Top 10 American University & College Logos

 The university demonstrates a strong civic stance and uses the colors of the U.S. national flag: Red Hex # E51937, Blue Hex # 003A63, and Gray Hex # 5F6062.
 The complementary color palette consists of blue, purple, yellow, gold, and orange.
 The logo itself resembles the seal used by US federal agencies.

-3 Yale University
+Yale University

 Yale University Logo

 The logo represents an open book inside a blue shield.
-A Hebrew inscription can also be seen, which is duplicated below in Latin “Urim v’Thummim or Lux et Veritas” – Light and Truth.
-The inscription in Hebrew is a tribute to the first years of the university when this language was a compulsory subject of study.
+A Hebrew inscription can also be seen, which is duplicated below in Latin, “Urim v’Thummim or Lux et Veritas” – Light and Truth.
+The inscription in Hebrew is a tribute to the first years of the university, when this language was a compulsory subject of study.
 The main colors – black, gray, and blue – are used on the official website and other communication channels.

-4 Arizona State University
+Arizona State University

 Arizona State University Logo

 The famous university not only has a recognizable logo but also a seal.
 The main image of the university consists of the acronym ASU and the sun in the center of the logo.
-The mascot of the university is a sun devil, and the sun in the logo also indicates a state with very hot summers, where the temperature can sometimes reach +52 degrees.
+The university’s mascot is a sun devil, and the sun in the logo also indicates a state with very hot summers, where the temperature can sometimes reach +52 degrees.
 The color palette includes burgundy # 8C1D40 and gold # FFC627.

-5 University of Central Florida
+University of Central Florida

 University of Central Florida Logo

 The second-largest university in Florida offers about 600 programs with different forms of education in terms of student population.
-It was founded in 1963 and produces qualified managers, marketers, psychologists, and other specialists.
+It was founded in 1963 and produces qualified managers, marketers, psychologists, and specialists.

-6 Dartmouth College
+Dartmouth College

 Dartmouth College Logo